ACBSmith/publish-to-apple/README.md

 ### iTunes Transporter

-iTunes Transporter is a command line tool replacement for the GUI [iTunes Producer] (https://itunespartner.apple.com/books/tools).
+iTunes Transporter is a command line tool replacement for the GUI [iTunes Producer](https://itunespartner.apple.com/books/tools).
 Contact [Apple Books publisher support](https://itunespartner.apple.com/books/articles/apple-books-support-2701) for issues with this.
 We recommend ensuring you are able to submit a book with iTunes Producer before testing the process with iTunes Transporter.

 #### iTunes password